leo-liuzy/compute-optimal-tts/README.md

 #### Step 3: Post process the results

 For BoN and DVTS, no average result is computed by default.
-To compute the average, aggregate the "majority_vote" values from all jsonl files after processing all problems num_q times.
+To compute the average, aggregate the `majority_vote` values from all jsonl files after processing all problems num_q times.